sooftware/sooftware/README.md

 ### Education
 * Senior Student at Kwangwoon University (2014.03 ~ 2021.08 (Expected))
-* Major in Electronic and Communication, Minor in Data Science
+* Major in Electronic and Communication Engineering, Minor in Data Science

 ### Work Experience
 * Intern at KakaoBrain (2020.08 ~ 2020.11)